gutma-org/droneregistry-broker/README.md

-## GUTMA-EASA Registry Broker
+## GUTMA Registry Broker

-Welcome to the GUTMA-EASA drone registry broker sandbox.
+Welcome to the GUTMA drone registry broker sandbox.
 This site has three things:

-1. [Registry Broker Whitepaper](https://github.com/gutma-org/droneregistry-broker/blob/master/documents/Registration-Brokerage-Specification.pdf), read this first to familiarize yourself with the idea behind the broker.
+1. [Registry Broker Whitepaper](https://github.com/gutma-org/droneregistry-broker/blob/master/documents/Registration-Brokerage-Specification.pdf), read this first to familiarize yourself with idea behind the broker.

 2. Two working registries with sample data.
 The first registry is `registryA`  and the second one is `registryB`.
 These are instances of the GUTMA droneregistry repository.
 You can explore operators in [registryA](http://registrya.herokuapp.com/api/v1/operators) or [registryB](http://registryb.herokuapp.com/api/v1/operators).
 These are independent registries and try to simulate national registries.